DiegoGiFo/Motor_Cnt/README.md

 Define EN that is the enable pin of the stepper.
 Define L that is the length between the 2 wheels (cm).
 Define r that is the radius of the wheels (cm).
+Declare the two variables rigth and left of type axis_t.

+## CALLBACK FUNCTION

 ~~~cpp
 void motors_cb(const geometry_msgs::Twist &m_r){